Robust Garage Door Table: Affordable 7-Step Furniture

-Figuring out which style of legs to make was the next step.
+Figuring out which style of legs to make for my garage door table was the next step.
 I thought about regular post legs, angled legs, pedestal legs, even tensegrity legs.
 Finally my wife showed me a wonderful how-to on making a farmhouse table.

 GarageDoorTable14